-VAMSA is authorised by the client to use custodians and sub-custodians (centralised storage organisations and other authorised custodians) in accordance with the relevant regulations, without prejudice to the responsibility of VAMSA itself towards the client.
+Where provided, VAMSA may be authorised by the client to use custodians and sub-custodians (centralised storage organisations and other authorised custodians) in accordance with the relevant regulations, without prejudice to the responsibility of VAMSA itself towards the client.
 At the custodians and sub-custodians, liquidity and financial instruments owned by the client will be placed in special accounts in the name of VAMSA, with an indication that they are third party assets.
 These accounts will be kept separate from those relating to assets owned by VAMSA and other clients.